ClearCalcs/custom-diagram-boilerplate/docs/static-diagram-core.md

 Unlike the simplified server render function, SVGDOM is bundled to allow DOM manipulation mirroring the DOM API found in the browser.

 We add some boilerplate at top of `render.ts` called by the `render()`.
 The author should use the SVGDOM primitives for `document` and `window` in place of the browser equivalents and generate an SVG string from the result of those object's manipulation.
-We have excluded the fontkit boilerplate for clarity, however where text elements are used this should be included.

 ```javascript
 // interface.ts